-3.3 Allocation of Variant TLDs to the same entity
+3.3 Allocation of Variant Top Level Domain strings to the same entity

-3.3.1 IDN variant TLDs {T1, T1V1, ..,T1Vx} MUST be allocated to same entity.
-The set of allocatable variant strings that is generated from the selected IDNccTLD string by applying the RZ-LGR, MUST be allocated to one and the same entity, the requestor (the entity that submits the selected IDNccTLD string), delegated to one and the same entity, the IDN ccTLD Manager) or withheld for possible future delegation to the IDNccTLD Manager.
-In other words, for a selected top-level label T1, its allocatable variant label(s) T1V1,..., T1Vx shall only be allocated to the IDN ccTLD requestor, or - after the delegation process for the selected IDNccTLD string has been intitated delegated to the same IDNccTLD Manager or withheld for possible delegation to that IDNccTLD Manager.
+Allocatable IDNccTLD variant strings.
+The set of allocatable variant strings that is generated from the selected IDNccTLD string by applying the RZ-LGR, must be

+- allocated to one and the same entity: the requestor (the entity that submits the selected IDNccTLD string), - delegated to one and the same entity: the IDN ccTLD Manager or withheld for possible future delegation to the IDNccTLD Manager.

+In other words, for a selected top-level label T1, its allocatable variant label(s) T1V1,..., T1Vx shall only be allocated to the IDN ccTLD requestor, or - after the delegation process for the selected IDNccTLD string has been intitated - delegated to the same IDNccTLD Manager or withheld for possible delegation to that IDNccTLD Manager.

-If a specific IDNccTLD is operated by a "back-end" registry service provider under arrangement with the IDNccTLD Manager, or will be operated by a "back-end" registry service provider under arrangement with the IDNccTLD Manager, then that "back-end" service provider MUST operate all delegated variants of that specific IDNccTLD as well.
+If a specific IDNccTLD is operated by a "back-end" registry service provider under arrangement with the IDNccTLD Manager, or will be operated by a "back-end" registry service provider under arrangement with the IDNccTLD Manager, then that "back-end" service provider must operate all delegated variants of that specific IDNccTLD as well.